Tax Implications of Hiring Contractors Abroad: What Every Business Needs to Know

 UAE: Contractor Tax Rules and Compliance Considerations

-• VAT on Services: If contractor services are consumed in the UAE, a 5% VAT may apply, even to non-resident contractors.
+• VAT on services: If contractor services are consumed in the UAE, 5% VAT may apply, even to non-resident contractors

-• Digital Services: Delivering cross-border digital services often triggers VAT registration requirements.
+• Digital services: Cross-border digital services often trigger VAT registration requirements

 Saudi Arabia: Contractor Tax Rules and Withholding Obligations

-• A 15% withholding tax applies to service payments made to non-residents, unless a tax treaty reduces the rate.
-Tax must be withheld at source and remitted to the Zakat, Tax and Customs Authority (ZATCA).
+• A 15% withholding tax applies to service payments made to non-residents, unless a tax treaty reduces the rate

 Tax vs. Zakat obligations:

-• Saudi/GCC nationals are subject to a 2.5% Zakat
+• Saudi and GCC nationals are subject to 2.5% Zakat rather than income tax

 France